chinweokwu/Ruby_Capstone_TeleBot/README.md

 # Ruby_Capstone_TeleBot
-# Telegram_motivation_bot
-> Building a telegram motivational bot that can be initialized on the command line(windows) / terminal(mac &amp; linux) where it sends    motivational messages to a specific user on his or her telegram account
+> Building a telegram bot that can be initialized on the command line(windows) / terminal(mac &amp; linux) where it sends love and inspirational messages to a specific user on his or her telegram account

  > This is a capstone project for the ruby curriculum at microverse coding school.